-This course will be taught by means of distance education, communication with lecturers and fellow students occur via study guides, tutorial letters, internet, and per telephone.
+This course will be taught by means of distance education.
+Communication with lecturers via email (preferred method), and telephone.
+Course materials are study guides and tutorial letters available on myUnisa.

 Formative assessment and examination admission will comply with UNISA’s formative assessment rules and policies

-Three assignments of which one is compulsory and will contribute to the year mark
+Four assignments of which is the first two are compulsory and will contribute to the year mark.

 One three-hour examination paper